 - a.
 A transfer request form must be completed, and verification for the need to transfer will be approved from a non-accessible to an accessible unit, or due to a reasonable accommodation, with a health care provider statement explaining the tenant's need for the accessible unit or transfer. - b.
-Current tenants will receive preference for accessible units, or unit transfers, over any applicant on the waiting list once the completed verification is received. - c.
+Current tenants will receive preference for accessible units, or unit transfers, over any applicant on the waiting list once the completed verification is received.

+- c.
 When there are no applicants on the waiting list for a wheelchair accessible unit, applicants who are offered and accept the unit even though they do not need the features of an accessible unit, will enter into an agreement that they will transfer to a non-accessible unit when and if: - The unit is required for an applicant who has a need for the features of an accessible unit, and - A non-accessible unit becomes available. - d.
 Moving costs and the moving company for the transfer will be arranged for by People Inc.

-16. Section 504 of the Rehabilitation Act of 1973, Fair Housing, Civil Rights, and NYS Human Rights Law
+16. Section 504 of the Rehabilitation Act of 1973, Fair Housing, and Civil Rights

-People Inc. complies with Section 504 of the Rehabilitation Act of 1973 and NYS Human Rights Law which prohibit discrimination on the basis of disability in any program or activity including those receiving financial assistance from HUD.
+People Inc. complies with Section 504 of the Rehabilitation Act of 1973 which prohibits discrimination on the basis of disability in any program or activity receiving financial assistance from HUD.